 Compucorp 110/X Desktop Calculator

 The Compucorp 110/X an entry-level calculator in Compucorp's 100-series of advanced electronic calculators targeting the scientific and engineering calculating marketplace.
 The 110/X appears to be a feature-reduced version of the original Compucorp 110 Scientist.
 The 110/X provided reduced functionality over the Compucorp 110, eliminating a few functions in order to provide a lower price-point for a calculator with advanced scientific and engineering calculating capabilities.
 The functions removed were the one-key recall of the constants Pi and e, the ability to exchange the content of a memory register with the display, conversion of Polar coodrinates to rectangular coordinates, and extracting the integer or fractional part of the number in the display.
 Interestingly, the 110X adds the [ax] key to raise a number to an arbitrary power, a function not available on the keyboard of the Compucorp 110.
-At the time, this machine was significantly less expensive than similarly capable machines from other manufacturers such as Wang Laboratories, Hewlett Packard, and others.
-The 110/X provides a nice selection of advanced math functions suitable for use in engineering, surveying, and scientific applications, as well as a complement of ten memory registers useful for storing intermediate results and constants.
+At the time, the 110/X was significantly less expensive than similarly capable machines from other manufacturers such as Wang Laboratories, Hewlett Packard, and others.
+The 110/X provides a modest selection of advanced math functions suitable for use in engineering, surveying, and scientific applications, as well as a complement of ten memory registers useful for storing intermediate results and constants.
 The calculator has a capacity of ten signficiant digits, and a signed two digit power-of-ten exponent (for displaying numbers having more than 6 digits in front of the decimal point, or more than 6 consecutive zeroes behind the decimal point in scientific notation).
 A convenient switch on the front panel of the calculator selects the display format, allowing numbers to be automatically formatted with floating decimal, or forced to be displayed in scientific notation.

 Compucorp 110/X Serial Number Tag (Located on Bottom of Cabinet